sigidagi/smartvoice/README.md

 ### Instalation

 Three services are running in the docker.
 By executing `docker run ...` it will fetch those images from docker hub.
 One service (glue code) is running as systemd service.
+Smart voice assistant is made up by all these 4 services.

 1. Run Speech-to-text (SST) service in a docker.